nikhilnair31/MIA/README.md

 - Run the `test1_main.py` script
 - Enjoy using MIA!

+## To-Do
+[ ] Save previous conversations in a vector database to serve as memory [ ] Add ability to access the internet
+[x] Add voice using 11Labs API
+[x] Add instant listening on first play then delay till hotword detection

 ## Contributing
 If you'd like to contribute to MIA, please fork this repository and submit a pull request with your changes.
 We welcome contributions of all kinds, including bug fixes, new features, and improvements to the documentation.